indieDevVXIUudzQDb/Casper-NFT-Marketplace/README.md

 ![](v1.gif)

 ## Description
-Currently work in progress, the rust contract is not complete and front end is using static data only using Nextjs.
+Currently work in progress, an NFT Store to participate in the Casper Network.
+_Note: The rust contract is not complete and front end is using static data only using Nextjs._

 ### Design Summary
 Using Next.js for marketplace users to interact with.